 Cancer in any part of the pharynx is known as pharyngeal cancer, and cancer specific to the oropharynx is called oropharyngeal cancer.
 Oropharyngeal cancer is a type of head and neck cancer that accounts for about 18,000 newly diagnosed cases in the U.S. every year.

-“Cure rates are high for HPV-driven oropharynx cancer, particularly when the tumors are small and occur in non-smokers,” says Barbara Burtness, MD, a Yale Medicine medical oncologist and professor of medicine (medical oncology) at Yale School of Medicine.
+“Cure rates are high for HPV-driven oropharynx cancer, particularly when the tumors are small and occur in non-smokers,” says Barbara Burtness, MD, a Yale Medicine medical oncologist.
 “In fact, treatments developed in an era of predominantly tobacco-initiated cancers may be more intensive than is necessary for patients with HPV-driven cancers.”

 Clinical trials are now studying ways to reduce the toxicity of treatment for patients with HPV-driven oropharynx cancer, she says.